peetklecha/oodux/README.md

 export default Oodux.initSlices(Users, Pets, Parks)
 ```

-This will create a state object whose keys are camel cased versions of the names of the relevant subclasses.
+This will create a state object whose keys are camel-cased versions of the names of the relevant subclasses.
 Note that parent class is not included in the state object, so there is no point in defining a constructor on the parent class.

 It may still be worthwhile to define a custom parent class instead of using Oodux for the following reasons: 1) you may wish to create utility methods which are available to all subclasses (note that these do not need to be prefixed with an underscore, because Oodux will not try to make action creators for methods on the parent class); 2) you may wish to put some or all of your async actions on your parent class as a way to organize your redux logic.

+The static method `getSlice()` returns the current state of the slice corresponding to the calling class.

 If you want to make multiple reducers react to the same action type just give each class an instance method by the same name.